glints/finiteresources/readme.md

 On Mac:
 [Install conda](https://docs.anaconda.com/anaconda/install/mac-os/)

-create a new environment:
+Create a new environment:

 ```bash
 conda create --name python37
 ```

-clone this repository and cd into it
+Clone this repository and cd into it

 ```bash
 git clone git@github.com:glints/finiteresources.git
 ```

-activate your new conda environment
+Activate your new conda environment:

 ```bash
 conda activate python37
 ```
+Install the necessary packages in conda:

 ```bash
 conda install python=3.7